City's Cash: Open spaces

 The City of London Corporation looks after 11,000 acres of open spaces across London.
 Some of the sites have been owned and managed by the City of London Corporation since 1870 to protect them from development and preserve them as a natural resource.
 Many sites have gained national Green Flag and Green Heritage Awards, are Sites of Special Scientific Interest or are important wildlife habitats.
 Some sites are national nature reserves for the public to enjoy.
 Annual visits to these open spaces are currently estimated at 23 million.

 The Lord Mayor's activities

 All of the Lord Mayor's activities are paid for through the City's Cash.

 The City of London markets

 The wholesale markets currently operated by the City of London Corporation are Smithfield and Billingsgate (both of which are funded by City's Cash), plus New Spitalfields (accounted for in the City Fund).
 The City of London Corporation retains its property interests in the former markets of Leadenhall and Old Spitalfields, but these are not managed by its Department of Markets and Consumer Protection.

 The City Remembrancer

-The City's Cash is also used to fund the Office of the City Remembrancer.
+The City's Cash is also used to fund the Office of the City Remembrancer, an official with responsibilities for representing the City of London and its interests to Parliament.